|

 accountability, direction and communication were the common

 themes in the comments of each of the serial CEOs.
+Transparency is also important to serial CEOs who make a

 point of encouraging board interaction with the management